webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 * '''attributeType''' clarifies that the value we're manipulating is an ''XML'' attribute, not a ''CSS'' property.

-* '''attributeName''' provides the name of the attribute to modify, ''transform'' in this case.
+* '''attributeName''' provides the name of the attribute to modify, ''cx'' in this case.

-* Since a transform can specify combinations of functions, the '''type''' attribute clarifies which function to manipulate, ''translate'' in this case.

 * '''begin''' specifies a delay after which the animation executes, in this case 1 second.
 A begin value of ''0s'' animates immediately.
-(If you leave out this attribute, the animation does not play by default, but you can use JavaScript to make it play as described below.)
+(If you leave out this attribute, the animation does not play by default, but you can control it with JavaScript as described below.)

 * '''dur''' specifies the animation's duration, half a second in this case.

 * '''from''' and '''to''' provide the values between which the animation should transition.
-In this case, it moves it 50 units to the right.
+In this case, it moves the eyeball 50 units to the right.

 As it appears above, the animation moves the eyes to the right, then immediately snaps back: